 Using cuboid and viewport spatial regions

 The same spatial subdivision can have multiple v3sr.spatialRegion elements, therefore enabling spatial access using multiple viewports and/or cuboid regions.
 The cuboid spatial subdivision should have the spatialRegion@type attribute set to 0 and the viewport spatial subdivision should have the spatialRegion@type attribute set to 1.
-The client can use both or either types of the v3sr.spatialRegion elements to identify the most relevant subdivision.
+The client can use both or either type of the v3sr.spatialRegion elements to identify the most relevant subdivision.
 As an implementation logic example, a client can first compare the cuboid descriptors to make a first selection of relevant spatial regions and then use the viewport descriptors to make the final decision (e.g. by comparing the recommended viewport to the current application viewport).

+Partial access for V-DMC with submeshes

+This subclause describes how players can enable view-frustum culling of atlas tiles and submeshes at the container level without having to parse the sample of the atlas tiles.
+Both volumetric metadata timed-metadata track specified in subclause 9.7 or Volumetric Annotation SEI message family as specified in ISO/IEC 23090-5 can be used to determine the region corresponding the view-frustum.

+Atlas data with two or more tiles may be stored as multiple tracks as presented in Figure E.4.
+When a volumetric metadata timed-metadata track or when volumetric annotation SEI messages are associated with a V3C atlas track, a player can use the information provided by this mechanism to selectively cull tile from the atlas (e.g., based on the current viewport).
+This can be done in both local playback and streaming use cases.

+The Atlas Tile Sample entry contains V3CSubmeshConfigurationBox which provides the mapping information between the atlas tiles carried in the atlas tile track using the tile_ID of the atlas tile and submeshes carried in submesh track(s) using submesh_id of the submeshes as shown in Figure E.X.